 - Mandatory face coverings for all exhibitors, attendees, and show staff.

 - The facility will have numerous hand cleansing stations.

-- Social distancing guidance and aisle direction signs will be placed strategically throughout the facility.
+- Social distancing guidance and aisle direction signs direct traffic.

-- Clear plastic dividers will separate exhibitors’ selling areas inside the tent.
+- Clear, plastic dividers separate exhibitors inside the tent.

 - Monitors will check for overcrowding.
-Some entrances may be temporarily closed to ease congestion if crowds get too large.
+Some entrances can temporarily close to ease congestion if crowds get too large.

 The show will go on—hopefully

 Previous years’ attendance figures have grown exponentially.
 The show’s producers report that 2020 was their best year yet.
 If those numbers are any indication of RVer enthusiasm for this annual event, at least 150,000 people will stream in and out of the Quartzsite RV show big tent in 2021.

 As a gathering place for winter snowbirds, the show is a cornerstone of Quartzsite’s winter snowbird scene.
 Over one dozen different service bays on the show grounds provide needed repairs and upgrades for attendees.

 People also love browsing the wares of over 425 vendors who cater to the RV enthusiast.
 From quirky kitchen items to RV bedding and the latest RV camping gadgets, the Quartzsite RV Show brings products to thousands of RV enthusiasts every day.